 How to identify

-It can be easy to miss monkeypox or mistake it for herpes, syphilis, folliculitis or an abscess.
+It can be easy to miss mpox or mistake it for herpes, syphilis, folliculitis or an abscess.

 - Swollen lymph nodes.